There are two types of virtual agents, and distinguishing between the two can be troublesome for any organization.

 As this market emerged, many vendors piled in to offer a virtual assistant toolkit to allow companies to build their own.
 This is typical in the early stages of a new technology cycle when it is immature.
 Vendors initially provide tools, but not solutions.
 Many brands rush to test the new technology, and then reality sets in.

 As a new technology matures, the buyers realize they’re looking for solutions, not technology.
 They want to solve a problem, not deploy technology.
-And this is where White Glove Conversational AI comes in.
-Most brands who have tested an AI-based virtual assistant have realized that the challenge isn’t to find the smartest AI, but to find the AI that will most effectively learn.
+And this is where White Glove Virtual Agent comes in.
+Most brands that have tested an AI-based virtual assistant have realized that the challenge isn’t to find the smartest AI, but to find the AI that will most effectively learn.

-There are two types of conversational AI, White Glove and Do It Yourself (DIY), and it’s important to understand the difference between them.
+There are two types of virtual agents, White Glove and Do It Yourself (DIY), and it’s important to understand the difference between them.

 - A full-service conversational AI solution